hacknlove/onGet/tutorials/01-getting-started.md

 // 7
 ```

-## Scaling
+## Get ready to scale

-There is only one tip to make your code scalable:
+There is only one tip to make your code scalable, and it is a very simple one.

 You should document your *VAFF*